 Answer: None.
 Predicted risks are > 3 % when actual proportion with PE is > 3%.
 The risk category in which predicted risk is closest to the threshold risk is Low Wells / D-Dimer 500-999 where predicted risk = 4% .
 Based on predicted risk, you would obtain the CTPA and, in fact, this risk estimate is close to the actual proportion 4.4%, so this risk estimate is well calibrated.
 However, if you answered that this was the risk group most likely to present a problem because it predicted risk is closest to the threshold, then we will give you full credit.

+New question suggested by Adrian’s section.

+Now assume the risk model is used to guide a much riskier and expensive “treatment” than getting a CTPA and your decision threshold probability is 6% instead of 3%.
+Which risk category (combination of Wells group and D-Dimer interval) if any would miscalibration present a significant problem.
+Explain your answer.

+Now the combination of High Wells Risk and D-Dimer < 500 would lead to withholding treatment (predicted risk = 5%, which is < 6%, when the observed proportion with the outcome = 15%, which is > 6 %.

 Here is the ROC Curve based on estimated risks: